 - Rooting Package HERE

-Rooting the HTC Amaze 4G / Root HTC Ruby
+How to Rooting HTC Amaze 4G / Root HTC Ruby

 1. First launch the HTCDriver3.0.0.007.exe file by double clicking on it.
 Then you will be able to follow the instructions that appear on-screen to install the drivers.